awsugblr/awsugblr/src/pages/blog/2019-08-03-acd2019-serverless-workshop.md

 ![](/img/sw_2.png)

+The application presented users with an HTML & JS based user interface for ordering food items and indicating the location where they would like the food to be delivered.
+The interface on the backend with a RESTful web service will submit the request and find and dispatch food to the requester’s location.
+The application also provided facilities for users to register with the service and log in before ordering food.

+The application architecture was designed to use S3 hosts static web resources including HTML, CSS, JavaScript, and image files which are loaded in the user's browser.
+JavaScript executed in the browser sends and receives data from a backend API built using Lambda & Step Functions and API Gateway.
+Amazon Cognito provides user management and authentication functions to secure the backend API.
+Finally, DynamoDB provides a persistence layer where data can be stored by the API's Lambda function.\
+\
 Felicitation to the trainers by [Prashanth HN](https://www.linkedin.com/in/hnprashanth/), co-organizer of AWS User Group Bengaluru and CTO / Co-Founder [wheelsbox.com ](www.wheelsbox.com)

 ![null](/img/sw_3.png)